IsrC11/MAYA/User_Guide.md

 ##### **radius**
 <p align='justify'>

-Defined as the radius of the circle centered on each atom within a molecule.
+Defines the radius of the circle centered on each atom within a molecule.
 Typically this radius corresponds to 2 or 3 bonds, allowing the mapping of the immediate chemical environment of each atom.
 This variable is essential for capturing local chemical interactions that contribute to molecular activity.

 #### **size_point_representation**
 <p align='justify'>
-The default point size is 13.
+The default point size is 12.
 However, it is possible to adjust the size to represent a specific characteristic of the database.
 By default, the size will represent the standard deviation of activity values, indicating the variability of activity values across the multiple targets in the databases.
-The user can modify the characteristic to be represented by defining the variable size_point_representation.
-The possible representations are as follows:
+The user can modify the characteristic to be represented by defining the variable ˋsize_point_representationˋ.
+Possible representations include:

 1. normal_desviation: Default configuration
 2. size_point_HBA: Hydrogen Bond Acceptor